MikeTheCanuck/WhoDidITalkTo/README.md

 This will eventually help Mike answer the question, "Where did I meet you?" without looking like an ass by asking the person I'm talking to who they are.

-# Are you running this app, or writing code to develop this app?
+## Are you running this app, or writing code to develop this app?

 1. If you're merely running a copy of this app for your own usage, look at the [Setup to run](#Setup-to-run-your-own-instance-of-this-app).
 2. If you're going to add or change code in the app - either for your own use, or to contribute a PR (pull request) to the project, look at the [Setup for dev](#Setup-for-ongoing-development).

 ## Setup to run your own instance of this app

-### First-time installation of this app
+### First-time deployment of this app

 I've built this app assuming there's only a single user.
 Since the infrastructure is free, and my primary objective is to help myself, this was a reasonable starting assumption.